 No Foreign Transaction Fees

-The Hilton Surpass Card has no foreign transaction fees, so it’s an excellent card for purchases abroad, especially for stays at Hilton abroad.
+The Hilton Surpass Card has no foreign transaction fees, so it’s an excellent card for purchases abroad, especially for stays at international Hilton properties.

 Hilton Surpass Card Benefits

 The Hilton Honors Surpass Card is a well-rounded credit card, though the area where it really shines is with its benefits.
 This card can be worth having even if you don’t want to spend that much on the card.
 Why is this card so worthwhile?

 Hilton Honors Gold Status